yukinying/yukinying.github.io/extension.md

 Privacy policy:

 - Data are only collected when it is required for the functionality provided.
-- All data are collected via the chrome extension, via the chrome extension APIs.
+- All data are collected inside the chrome extension, and send to Google API directly.
 - No data is stored by the extension.
 - No data is shared with third parties.